JamesUmmec/video-controller-plugin/README.md

 when there are videos in your page, the control button will appear.

+It's not convenient for the author to upload this plugin onto platforms such as plugin store of chrome or firefox, so before the author done that, just install the plugin in development mode of your browser.

 ## Project structure
 This project uses `vite2` as dev and build tool, and use `components` of `vue3` as basic framework.
+As for the languages, this project uses `ts` and `scss`.
 - `public` as vite default structure, only an icon image here.
 - `scripts` source of `manifest.json` file for different platforms.
 - `src` where the plugin locates.
 - `test` a test page for testing the plugin.

+### Output folder
+The output folder is not `dist` like `vite` default.
+The plugin will be output into the `plugin` folder (which had been ignored by git).
+Process of copying into zip files and rename will still be done manually.